-Under limited circumstances involving a breach by the Company, Sprint Nextel may purchase the operating assets of our PCS operations at a discount.
+Under limited circumstances involving non-renewal of our agreement or a breach by the Company, Sprint Nextel may purchase the operating assets of our PCS operations at a discount of 20% in the event of non-renewal, or 28% in the event of a breach, by the Company.
+These discounts would be applied to the "entire business value" as that term is defined in our agreement with Sprint Nextel.
 In addition, Sprint Nextel must approve any assignment of the Sprint Nextel agreements by us.
 Sprint Nextel also has a right of first refusal to purchase our PCS operating assets if we decide to sell those assets to a third party.
 These restrictions and other restrictions contained in the Sprint Nextel agreements could adversely affect the value of our common stock, may limit our ability to sell the foregoing assets on advantageous terms, may reduce the value a buyer would be willing to pay, and may reduce the "entire business value," as described in the Sprint Nextel agreements.